Finite-size scaling around the critical point in the heavy quark region of QCD: Setup

 \subsection{Simulation parameters}

 In this study, we perform Monte Carlo simulations with fixed temporal lattice size $N_t=4$, while the spatial extent $N_s$ is changed from $24$ to $48$.
 This allows us to perform simulations with large aspect ratio $N_s/N_t=LT$ up to $12$, where $L$ is the lattice size along the spatial direction in physical units.
 For each $N_s$, the gauge configurations are generated for $3$ to $5$ sets of $(\beta^*,\lambda)$ shown in Table.~\ref{tab:params}, which are chosen so that $\beta^*$ is close to the transition line at the LO.
+All numerical results shown in Secs.~\ref{sec:Binder} and~\ref{sec:p(O)} are generated by the multipoint reweighting method from these configurations.

 The gauge configurations are updated with the LO action $S_{g+\rm LO}$ using the PHB and OR algorithms as discussed in Sec.~\ref{sec:HPE-num}.
 Gauge configurations are updated by five OR steps after each PHB step.
 We measure observables every two sets of the PHB+OR updates, \textit{i.e.} totally ten OR steps and two PHB steps.
 For all parameters we have performed $6\times10^5$ measurements in this way.
 In the following, we set $N_{\rm f}=2$ to show the numerical results unless otherwise stated.